rcy0228/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

    ![A screenshot of the fabmedical browser URL.](media/Ex4-Task5.9.png "fabmedical browser URL")

    >**Note**: If the URL doesn't work or you don't receive 404 error.
-Please run the below mentioned command and try accessing the URL.
+Please run the below mentioned command and try accessing the URL again.

    ```bash
    helm upgrade nginx-ingress ingress-nginx/ingress-nginx \